The Tale Of Two Feral Kittens

-Already the more highly strung of the pair, not to mention having been just caught in a trap, she was not in a good mood when she arrived at this new, strange place that was to become her home.
-She had to be handled with thick gloves as she was spitting and hissing, and trying her best to bite.
-But once soothed and reassured, she too allowed herself to be submerged in warm water up to her neck and bathed.
+She was also the more highly strung of the pair.
+Unsurprisingly, having just been caught in a trap, she was not in a good mood when she arrived at the new, strange place that was to become her home.
+She had to be handled with thick gloves as she was spitting and hissing and trying her best to bite.
+However, once soothed and reassured, she too allowed herself to be submerged in warm water up to her neck and bathed.
 It must have felt good because she too purred like an engine!

 These two kittens have had a bad start in life.
-It only took a short time to catch Bijou, whereas it took five days for Ambre.
-During that time, they were separated for the first time in their lives.
-It must have been hard for them.
+It only took a short time to catch Bijou, whereas it took five days with Ambre.
+During that time, they were separated for the first time in their lives and it must have been a traumatic experience.

 What a joy it was to see them reunited.
 Bijou, who was by now looking and feeling better after a few days worth of good food and comfort, was anxious to calm his frightened, battle-scarred sister down.
-Once she was bathed and wrapped in a towel, the first thing he did was climb up and wash her.
+Once she was bathed and wrapped in a towel, the first thing he did was climb up and lick her dry.